 SPF products are commonly used in residential, light commercial, commercial, institutional, and certain industrial applications.
-Roofing spray foam is used on the external surface of low slope roofs.
-Its higher density provides additional compressive strength needed for roofing applications.
+CcSPF, HFO are commonly applied to the interior side of the building envelope as an insulation and air-sealing material.

 1.4.
 Declaration of Methodological Framework